 • The discographies that were included in the Jefferson and Glass biographies also merit attention.
 I compiled the discography for Glass and was able to develop many original source documents to support dates as well as matrix and catalog numbers.
 Floris Juynboll provided really excellent work for the Jefferson biography, which he updated for the German edition.

 • Lehmann taught master classes in the U.S., Canada, England, and Austria.
-I’m compiling (2017) Volumes III and IV of Lotte Lehmann & Her Legacy that will focus on the individual Lieder and opera arias she taught.
+I’ve compiled Volumes III, IV and V of Lotte Lehmann & Her Legacy that focus on the individual opera arias and scenes she taught; individual art songs; and song cycles.
 Her teaching talents inspired many young singers (and future teachers) and further broadened the scope and longevity of her fame.
 But it was her teaching at the Music Academy of the West, and later at the University of California Santa Barbara that sealed her name, literally, in stone.
 There are auditoriums at both institutions that bear her name.
 Lehmann was fundamental to the origins of the MAW, and UCSB supports the Lehmann Archive that she instigated, and helped sponsor the Lehmann Centennial celebration in 1988.
 The Lehmann Archive at UCSB is part of the Special Collections of the Davidson Library, which occasionally develops special Lehmann exhibits.

 • The Lotte Lehmann Centennial Symposium took place 28-30 May 1988 and was sponsored by the Library of the University of California at Santa Barbara.
 It included recollections by such famous artists and commentators as Maurice Abravanel, Gwendolyn Koldofsky, Edward Downes, Dr. Richard Exner, and Alan Rich.
 Lehmann student Carol Neblett performed a recital and Lehmann’s memorabilia and own paintings were on display.
 Her former students held a panel discussion and both Beaumont Glass and I made presentations.